kedro-org/kedro-academy/swe4ds/refactor-notebook/README.md

 You are given a script that produces a series of plots in the `outputs` directory.
 Refactor it to make it more modular and maintainable.

+## Setup

+1. Create a new conda/mamba environment called `refactor310` with Python 3.10.
+2. Activate it and proceed with the following steps.

 ## Steps

 Follow these steps one by one.
 After completing each and before going to the next, verify that the script runs successfully, and that the images in `output` are properly generated.
 If you get stuck, have a look at `hints.md` (but only as a last resort!)